Spatial Controls of Lower Tropospheric Stability: Conclusion Outlook

 Finally, we attribute the observed increase in $\langle{\rm EIS}\rangle_{\rm SEP}$ since 1980. \cite{Myers23} argue that this trend has switched the global shortwave cloud radiative effect from negative to positive in recent decades.
-We find that local cooling only minimally contributed to the trend, which is instead dominated by remote warming (Fig.~\ref{4} and Table~\ref{tab1}).
+We find that local cooling only minimally contributed to the trend, which is instead dominated by remote warming (Fig.~\ref{5} and Table~\ref{tab1}).
 Our regression model trained on IV in GCMs attributes the trend correctly if we apply it to observed surface temperature patterns.
 This quantifies an unaddressed implication of the historical surface temperature bias in GCMs: coupled GCMs underestimate the trend in $\langle{\rm EIS}\rangle_{\rm SEP}$ because they do not simulate the correct surface temperature pattern, even though they capture the IV relationship between surface temperature and EIS correctly.

-Our results are a step towards a better understanding of the cloud radiative effect of marine low clouds.
+Our results lead to a better understanding of the drivers of marine low cloud feedbacks.
 Our regression method could help constrain low cloud feedbacks by training on GCM data and applying it to observed or plausible future surface temperature patterns, to overcome erroneous surface temperature trends simulated by GCMs \citep[e.g.,][]{Seager22,Wills22}.
 In the near future, the observed SEP warming will contribute to a decrease in local EIS.
 However, whether and when the EIS trend will reverse will more likely be set by the exact pattern of remote warming.
 This subtle interplay between local and remote effects will determine the efficiency of the low cloud decks to cool the Earth.